TequilaLime/scheduler-challenge/README.md

 - Redis push end-points are implemented in controllers, this is an arguable decision!
 - Decided not to abstract Services, Entities, therefore code duplication might occur.
 - added servlet path as /scheduler, this is for semantic meaning.
 - Calendar DTO Classes are used for storing as a JSON in Redis.
-It was challenge time-saving solution for me.
+For me it was to save time for a solution.